 - Building management systems (IT)

 - Management fees

 Your commercial property management experts can evacuate the building and secure it but they are also likely to liaise with your insurers in the event of a fire or flood damage business insurance claim.
 As a business owner, you will be the named policy holder on your insurance documents.
-However, if you delegate management to your property management company, they will liaise with CPL t/a CPL t/a CPL t/a Rainbow International to document and clean up the fire damage or water damage and negotiate with your insurer on your behalf.
+However, if you delegate management to your property management company, they will liaise with CPL t/a Rainbow International to document and clean up the fire damage or water damage and negotiate with your insurer on your behalf.

 You need to decide when you take out the insurance and contract with the commercial property management agent, how much responsibility to delegate.

 Your insurer will only want to liaise with one party so clear lines of accountability are essential from the outset.
 If you have a warehouse that is some distance from your main office or if you have several sites at different locations, it may make sense to employ a commercial property management agent who has a local network of builders and access to a project manager who all live near the site.